 The get home bag is designed to keep you alive until you reach home safely.

 Keep in mind that disasters don't discriminate.
-They can happen at any time and at any place.
+They can happen at any time and any place.
 You may find yourself in the middle of a catastrophe while at work or on the road.
 Or, maybe you just wanna make your way home to bug in before a long-term disaster strikes.

 Either way, having a well-stocked GHB can help improve your chances of survival.

-A get home bag is lightweight so it won’t slow you down, yet packed with enough essentials to help you reach home alive.
+A get home bag is lightweight, so it won’t slow you down, yet packed with enough essentials to help you reach home alive.

 Ideally, the journey from your workplace to home would take a couple of hours, but it can stretch out depending on the situation.
-That said, you can't exactly know where you'll be when SHTF, so the main deciding factor for your bag’s size is your normal commute (how far your home is to your workplace/school/etc.).
+That said, you can't exactly know where you'll be when SHTF, so the main deciding factor for your bag’s size is your typical commute (how far your home is to your workplace/school/etc.).

-You can store your bag under your work table, inside your school locker, in a PO box, or in your car trunk.
+You can store your bag under your work table, inside your school locker, in a PO box, or your car trunk.
 At the very least, it should be somewhere that's within your reach.